 To develop traffic volumes for the South 344th Street Alternative existing trips from properties that would be acquired were removed and existing trips that would be rerouted due to changes in the roadway network were rerouted to other intersections or intersection movements.
 Existing trips from properties that would be acquired were estimated based on existing land uses and estimated trip generation and were confirmed with existing intersection volumes.
-The existing trips from properties that would be acquired are shown in Figure G1.4-13, and the existing trips that would be rerouted due to changes in the roadway network are shown in Figure G1.4-14.
-The peak hour vehicle trips generated by the S 344th Street facility, as described in Section 4.2.1.1 and shown in Table G1.4-8, were then assigned to study area roadways and intersections based on existing travel patterns and are summarized in Figure G1.4-15.
+The peak hour vehicle trips generated by the S 344th Street facility, as described in 4.2.1.1 and shown in Table G1.4-7, were then assigned to study area roadways and intersections based on existing travel patterns and are summarized in Figure G1.4-11.

 As discussed under the No-Build Alternative, traffic volumes are forecast to increase throughout the study area during both the 2042 AM and PM peak hours as a result of planned population and employment growth by the local jurisdictions.
-Figure G1.4-16 show the forecast 2042 AM and PM peak hour turning movements under the South 344th Street Alternative.
+Figure G1.4-12 show the forecast 2042 AM and PM peak hour turning movements under the South 344th Street Alternative.